Gregory-Gerard/mcp-sdk/README.md

 # Model Context Protocol PHP SDK

+> [!IMPORTANT]
+> This is a backport of the Symfony MCP SDK https://github.com/symfony/mcp-sdk for PHP 7.4 compatibility.

 Model Context Protocol SDK for Client and Server applications in PHP.

 **This Component is experimental**.